microsoftgraph/msgraph-sample-android/Demos/04-add-msgraph/README.md

     1. Sync the dependencies with the project by selecting **File > Sync Project with Gradle Files**.

-        1. Sync the dependencies with the project by selecting **File > Sync Project with Gradle Files**. if cannot reslove the package, add the following code to the project build.gradle file 'allprojects' section:
+        1. Sync the dependencies with the project by selecting **File > Sync Project with Gradle Files**.

+          1. Add the following code to the project build.gradle file 'allprojects' section:

             ```gradle
               maven { url "https://dl.bintray.com/microsoftgraph/Maven" }
             ```
-          and add the following code to the project /app/build.gradle file android section
+          1. Add the following code to the project /app/build.gradle file android section

             ```gradle
                 packagingOptions{